-I have hemmed and hawed about posting this Kolache recipe.
+I have hemmed and hawed about posting this homemade Kolache recipe.
 It’s not that I don’t want to share it with you…I do!
 But it’s one of those recipes that I have been working on perfecting and have made many, many times in the process.
 I feel like I’ve finally got them exactly right and with the holidays approaching, I figured now would be a good time to share it with you.
-These bakery-style kolaches are perfect for a Christmas morning breakfast, to share over a Thanksgiving weekend or to make for a family brunch.
+These homemade kolaches are perfect for a Christmas morning breakfast, to share over a Thanksgiving weekend or to make for a family brunch.
 You don’t even have to frequent a bakery to get the tender crumb and sweet or savory filling.

 What is a Kolache?

 Traditionally Kolache has its origins in the Czech Republic.
 I lived there as a child and my Czech Babicka would make kolach which I inhaled as a kid.
 Kolach is basically a pastry that holds fruit surrounded by puffy dough.
 My Babicka would cut her Kolach into slices with a plum filling and a streusel topping.
 It was my favorite Czech pastry and I have many fond memories of this delicious treat.

 Czech Kolache was brought to Texas by Czech immigrants and over the years has become “Americanized.”
 Now you can find kolache in bakeries throughout different parts of the United States that specialize in these little filled pastries.
 Kolaches can be filled with anything you can dream up, but the traditional filling is fruit.
 I use homemade jam in the center of my kolaches.
 Some I make with plain jam and others I add a cream cheese layer and then the jam.
 We also love a maple pecan kolache that is reminiscent in flavor of a cinnamon roll.
 Many kolache shops will add seasonal fillings.
 These fillings should give you a good starting point if you want to create a bakery-style kolache of your own.

 What is the Difference Between Kolache and Klobasnek?